-The detailed Request for Proposal and Attachment A may be obtained by accessing it on the City’s webpage at: www.cityofleavenworth.com or by contacting City Hall at (509) 548-5275.
-The City will begin a review and selection process on March 16, 2020 and continue until the selection is made.
+The detailed Request for Proposal (revised with extended submittal due date of April 24, 2020) may be obtained by downloaded here or by contacting City Hall at (509) 548-5275.
+The City will begin a review and selection process on April 6, 2020 and continue until the selection is made.
 Proposals will be accepted until the position is filled.

 Questions regarding these services should be directed to: